Chorus/DynamicsDocs/docs/CRM/Opportunity.md

 6. Service Authorization
 7. Completed

-A patient opportunity is created at the "Prospect" stage.
+A patient opportunity is created at the 'Prospect' stage.

-Once an application has been sent to the patient to complete, enter the Application Sent Date and click 'Next Stage' to move the opportunity to the "Application Pending" stage.
+Once an application has been sent to the patient to complete, enter the Application Sent Date and click 'Next Stage' to move the opportunity to the 'Application Pending' stage.

 Once the application has been received and approved, the remaining stages of the opportunity take place on the authorization workflow.
 [Read more about authorization workflows](../CRM/AuthWF.md).